The Free Microsoft Forms Alternative

 Why teams switch from Microsoft Forms to Fomr

-Microsoft Forms requires a Microsoft 365 subscription for full access.
-Fomr is standalone and free to use without any subscription.
+Microsoft Forms is most useful inside a Microsoft account or Microsoft 365 workflow.
+Fomr is standalone and free to use without buying into that ecosystem.

 Real design control